Nowcasting in a Pandemic using Non-Parametric Mixed Frequency VARs: Econometric Methods

 This is a state space model where unobserved monthly growth rates, $\bm y_{q, t}$, are treated as states.
-The state equations are given by (\ref{nonVAR}).
-The measurement equations are the intertemporal restriction in (\ref{inter_rest}) (applicable every third month) and those which simply state that $\bm y_{m, t}$ are observed every month.
+The state equations are given by Eq. (\ref{nonVAR}).
+The measurement equations are the intertemporal restriction in Eq. (\ref{inter_rest}) (applicable every third month) and those which simply state that $\bm y_{m, t}$ are observed every month.

-If $F(\bm X_t)$ is a vector of linear functions then we obtain the linear MF-VAR of, e.g., \cite{SS}.
-Assuming a conditionally Gaussian prior for the VAR coefficients (e.g. the Minnesota prior or a conditionally Gaussian global-local shrinkage prior), posterior and predictive inference is straightforward.
-That is, standard Bayesian MCMC methods such as Forward-Filtering Backward-Sampling \citep[FFBS, see e.g.,][]{FS1994} for Gaussian linear state space models can be used.
+If $F(\bm X_t)$ is a vector of linear functions, then we obtain the linear MF-VAR of, e.g., \cite{SS}.
+Assuming a conditionally Gaussian prior for the VAR coefficients (e.g., the Minnesota prior or a conditionally Gaussian global-local shrinkage prior), posterior and predictive inference is straightforward.
+That is, standard Bayesian MCMC methods such as Forward-Filtering Backward-Sampling \citep[FFBS, see, e.g.,][]{FS1994} for Gaussian linear state space models can be used.

 In this paper, we wish to treat $F(\bm X_t)$ non-parametrically.
-In principle, any model can be used for $F$ (e.g. kernel regression, deep neural networks, tree-based models, Gaussian process regression) and the methods derived below could be used with minor modifications.
+In principle, any model can be used for $F$ (e.g., kernel regression, deep neural networks, tree-based models, Gaussian process regression) and the methods derived below could be used with minor modifications.
 In this paper, we approximate $F$ using BART as, for reasons discussed below, it should be well-designed to capture large shocks and outliers such as those produced by the pandemic.
-BART approximates each $f_j(\bm X_t)$ as follows: